The Very Best Way to Cook a Turkey

 Our turkey recipe veers from tradition in several ways.
-First, we remove the backbone, and open the turkey so that it lies flat.
-If you’re feeling ambitious you can do this yourself, but do yourself a favor and get the butcher to do it instead.
-The flat shape has several advantages: the bird will cook faster and more evenly, it’s easier to carve, and because all the skin is on top, the meat is juicier and there’s more crisp skin in every bite.
+First, we remove the backbone and spatchcock, or open, the turkey so that it lies flat.
+If you’re feeling ambitious you can do this yourself, but an easier option is to get the butcher to do it instead.
+Spatchcocking has several advantages: the flattened bird will cook faster and more evenly, it will be easier to carve, and, because all the skin is on top, the meat beneath is juicier and there’s more crisp skin in every bite.

-12 to 16 pound organic turkey, giblets and neckbone removed
+One 12-to 16-pound organic turkey, giblets and backbone removed

+Remove the giblets and neckbone from the turkey cavity.
 Using sharp kitchen shears, cut out the backbone from the turkey.
-Set the turkey on a sheet pan breast-side up and press down on the breastbone to flatten.
-Or have your butcher spatchcock the turkey for you.
+Set the turkey on a sheet pan, breast side up, and press down on the breastbone to flatten.
+Or have a butcher spatchcock the turkey for you.

-Put the turkey skin-side up on rack on a sheet pan.
+Place the turkey skin side up on rack set on a sheet pan.
 Using your hands, gently separate the skin from the breast and leg meat, careful not to tear the skin.
-Using 1 teaspoon kosher salt for each pound of meat, season the turkey front and back with the salt, including under the skin.
+Season the turkey all over with the kosher salt, including under the skin.
 Refrigerate, uncovered, for 48 hours.

 3 Cook the turkey

-Heat a gas or charcoal fire to medium-low and clean and oil the grill rack.
-Set the turkey on the grill rack skin-side down, directly over the heat, cover the grill, and cook, until the breast is beginning to color, 20 to 30 minutes.
-Turn and continue cooking until an instant-read thermometer stuck into the thickest part of the breast registers 150°F and the thighs register at least 165°F, 60 to 90 minutes.
+Heat a gas or charcoal fire to medium-high and clean and oil the grill rack.
+Set the turkey on the grill rack breast side up, cover the grill, and cook over medium-high heat until an instant-read thermometer inserted into the thickest part of the breast registers 150°F and the thighs register at least 165°F, 60 to 90 minutes.

 4 Serve the turkey

-Use two large spatulas to transfer the turkey from the grill to a clean sheet pan.
-Cover loosely with foil and let rest at room temperature for at least 20 minutes before carving.
+Use 2 large spatulas to transfer the turkey from the grill to a clean sheet pan or serving platter.
+Cover loosely with foil and let rest at room temperature for at least 20 minutes before serving.
 Taste any juices that accumulate and if they’re not too salty, whisk them into your gravy.